levimcg/themur/README.md

 switcher.disableTheme();
 ```

+### User preferred theme settings
+Themur will first check for a users theme OS preferences by using `window.matchMedia()`.
+If the `useLocalStorage` Themur option is set to `true` it will store the user's preference in `localStorage`.
+This means that if the user has their OS dark theme enabled it will set the storage key to `"true"`.

 ### About using localStorage
 Themur comes with an configuration option that allows you to use the browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) API to persist theme selection.
 When the `useLocalStorage` option is set to `true` Themur will save users' theme choice in `localStorage` persisting their theme choice for your site from page view to page view, and even visit to visit.